Planteome/plant-stress-ontology/src/ontology/README-editors.md

-These notes are for the EDITORS of oops
+These notes are for the EDITORS of the Plant Stress Ontology

 This project was created using the [ontology starter kit](https://github.com/cmungall/ontology-starter-kit).
 See the site for details.